shkyler/gmit-foda-exercises/README.md

 * numpy
 * pandas
 * Scipy
+* Jupyter notebooks

 It is recommended that the latest version of Anaconda is installed to ensure that all dependant software is installed and up to date.

 ### Installation instructions

-The software can be installed and run on a machine as follows:
+The software can be downloaded and run on a machine as follows:

 * Clone the repository with the following command
 ```